suzuki-shunsuke/tfaction-example/README.md

   - test
     - `test`: Runs `terraform plan` or `tfmigrate plan` and uploads the plan as a GitHub Actions artifact.
     - `hide-comment`: Hides outdated pull request comments from previous runs.
-    - `conftest-verify`: Executes policy tests using Conftest.
-    - `opa-fmt`: Automatically formats Rego files with `opa fmt`.
-    - `renovate-config-validator`: Validates the Renovate configuration.
     - `update-aqua-checksums`: Updates the `aqua-checksums.json` file.
   - `actionlint`: Lints your GitHub Actions workflows.

 - **On push:**
   - `apply`: Executes `terraform apply` or `tfmigrate apply`, using the plan artifact from pull requests.

 - **On workflow_dispatch:**
   - `scaffold-working-directory`: Sets up a new working directory from templates.
-  - `scaffold-tfmigrate`: Initializes a new tfmigrate migration setup.
-  - `scaffold-module`: Sets up a new Terraform module.
-  - `release-module`: Manages the release of Terraform modules.

 ## Features of tfactions